 Victoria's premier pit orchestra

 Orchestra Victoria was established in 1969 as The Elizabethan Trust Orchestra.
 Over the next decade, the Orchestra expanded both its numbers and repertoire as it accompanied some of the world's leading performers, including Rudolf Nureyev and Dame Joan Sutherland, and worked with renowned conductors such as Richard Bonynge, Stuart Challender, Carlo Felice Cillario, and John Lanchbery.

 In 1986, ownership of the Orchestra was transferred to the Victorian Arts Centre and its name was changed to the State Orchestra of Victoria.
 In 2001, the Orchestra left the Arts Centre to become an independent, self-governing organisation.
 This step heralded new beginnings, as the newly named Orchestra Victoria moved to the former Army Band Barracks in Albert Park.
-In 2014, Orchestra Victoria began an exciting new chapter when it became a wholly owned subsidiary of The Australian Ballet, and in 2018 moved to its current rehearsal space in Southbank, Joan Hammond Hall.
+In 2018 moved to its current rehearsal space in Southbank, Joan Hammond Hall.

 With over 150 performances a year, to more than 170,000 people, Orchestra Victoria is widely regarded as one of the most versatile orchestras in the country.

 Read the latest edition of The Score with player interviews and orchestra updates.